michael/documents-legacy/knight-news-challenge.md

 ## 6. What part of the project have you already built?
 [100 words]

 There's a reference implementation available at Substance.io.
 The system is split into several independent components [1,2,3,4] that can be used independently.
-There will even more useful components
+Even more useful components will eventually become part of the toolset in the future.

 - [1] http://github.com/substance
 - [2] http://github.com/michael/data